pschluet/daily-bible-readings/README.md

 # daily-bible-readings [![Build Status](https://travis-ci.org/pschluet/daily-bible-readings.svg?branch=master)](https://travis-ci.org/pschluet/daily-bible-readings)
 A Wordpress plugin to post the current day's readings and fasting rule from antiochian.org on your own website.
+You can also find this plugin on its [Official Wordpress Plugin Page](https://wordpress.org/plugins/daily-bible-readings/).

 ## Installation
 First you must put the plugin's files in the appropriate folder in your Wordpress installation.